strapi/documentation/docs/developer-docs/latest/guides/auth-request.md

 Lets create a new Content Type **Article**

-- Click on `Content-Types Builder` in the left menu
+- Click on `Content-Type Builder` in the left menu
 - Then `+ Create new content-type`
 - Fill `Display name` with `article`
 - Create 2 fields